michaelgrn/michaelgrn.github.io/_pubs/RecSys16-discovery.md

 ---
 title: "Finding, understanding and learning: Making information discovery tasks useful for children and teachers"
-date: 2016-01-01
+date: 2016-09-15
 project: tbd
 type: paper
 ---

 {: .citation}
 Ion Madrazo Azpiazu, Nevena Dragovic and Maria Soledad Pera.
 2016. ["Finding, understanding and learning: Making information discovery tasks useful for children and teachers"](#).
-In <cite>Proceedings of the 10th ACM Conference on Recommender Systems (RecSys 2016 Poster Proceedings)</cite>.
+In <cite>Proceedings of the Poster Track of the 10th ACM Conference on Recommender Systems (RecSys 2016)</cite>.

 ## Abstract